datawire/blackbird/deployment/service-descriptor_2017-03-01.md

 ## Serialization Format

-A Datawirefile is stored and transmitted as a [YAML](http://www.yaml.org/) document.
+A descriptor is stored and transmitted as a [YAML](http://www.yaml.org/) document.

 **NOTE:** We're not wedded to YAML.
 It just happens to be easy to get started with.
 The only requirement is that any chosen format have a straightforward means to be converted to JSON for tooling purposes.